BONNe/Minecraft-IDTool-1.13/README.md

 - If you want to convert Schematics from 1.12 to 1.13, you need to create a converter from the old IDs to this IDs
 - This ID-List is only a List of Materials, not of whole blocks, so if you want that the Block looks to a other side, then edit the BlockData!

-Me thinking: "I could make a Converter...
-Should i make one?
-Just see it in the next days :P"

 ## How to use: ##
 1. Copy the Class into your Plugin
 2. Intialize the Class in your Main Class